linode/docs/docs/guides/security/vulnerabilities/red-team-reconnaissance-techniques/index.md

     sniper -t <TARGET>

-This will automate all activerecon techniques and will output the results in to a report saved under: /usr/share/sniper/loot/workspace/DOMAIN
+This will automate all active recon techniques and will output the results in to a report saved under: /usr/share/sniper/loot/workspace/DOMAIN

 #### Sn1per Reports